nosvagor/notes/README.md

 interest is elsewhere; most content will probably be computer science and math related for the foreseeable future.

+Each category has a more elaborate readme for navigational purposes.
+Listed below will be links to directories containing relevant content based on where my current focus is.
+If it proves useful, then please use, redistribute, or do what ever you want with anything pushed here.

 <h1 align="center">🏛️ University Resources 🏛️</h1>
 <p align="center">